 - “It looks good.”
 (No one was very excited by the visuals of the traditional ‘wave’ planter.
 Not ugly, but not exciting.
 They were more interested in the Voronoi.)

-I left Maker Faire a little surprised by the interest in the planter as a product, but also with clear objectives for my next redesign.
+I left Maker Faire pleased by the interest in the planter and with clear objectives for my next redesign.

 Step 3b: Publish the Design (Thingiverse or Similar)

 Just do it.
 Share it for free.
 If you think the idea is so good that someone will steal it, well, then you’re super smart!
 If you can’t make a better product than the person that takes the idea — guess what — it wasn’t going to work out in the first place.
-The feedback you get from sharing will improve the product, and the visibility that comes as a result will bring eyeballs to you and your product.
+The feedback you get from sharing will improve the product, and the visibility that follows will bring eyeballs to you and your product.
 Also, as you share your things more freely, you will feel liberated.
 More on that another time.
+Check out all my stuff on Thingiverse here.

 Step 3c: Try to Sell It